-SECTION 8 TENANT-BASED ASSISTANCE B. Section 8 Tenant-Based Assistance Unless otherwise specified, all questions in this section apply only to the tenant-based section 8 assistance program (vouchers, and until completely merged into the voucher program, certificates). completely merged into the voicher program, ceruncates).
+T SECTION 8 TENANT-BASED ASSISTANCE B. Section 8 Tenant-Based Assistance Unless otherwise specified, all questions in this section apply only to the tenant-based section 8 assistance program (vouchers, and until completely merged into the voucher program, certificates).
 (1) Payment Standards Description of the voucher payment standards and policies. a.
-What is the PHA's payment standard? (select the category that best describes your standard) □ 100% of FMR b.
-If the payment standard is lower than FMR, why has the PHA selected this standard? (select all that apply) ⊠ None c.
-If the payment standard is higher than FMR, why has the PHA chosen this level?
-(Select all that apply) FMRs are not adequate to ensure success among assisted families in the PHA's segment of the FMR area Reflects market or submarket Reflects market or submarket To increase housing options for families Other (list below): For larger size families to be more successful in locating the unit. d.
-How often are payment standards reevaluated for adequacy?
-(Select one) e.
-What factors will the PHA consider in its assessment of the adequacy of its payment standard?
-(Select all that apply) Success rates of assisted familiesRent burdens of assisted families Budgetary constraints 6.3 (2) Minimum Rent () a.
-What amount best reflects the PHA's minimum rent? (select one) b: The PHA has adopted discretionary minimum rent hardship exemption policies.
-Yes □ No:
+What is the PHA's payment standard? (select the category that best describes your standard) \boxtimes 100% of FMR b.
+If the payment standard is lower than FMR, why has the PHA selected this standard? (select all that apply) None c.
+If the pa ayment standard is higher than FMR, why has the PHA chosen this level?
+(Select all that apply) FMRs are not adequate to ensure success among assisted families in the PHA's segment of the FMR area Reflects market or submarket To increase housing options for families Other (list below): ften are payment standards reevaluated for adequacy?
+(Select one) \boxtimes Annually actors will the PHA consider in its assessment of the adequacy of its payment standard?
+(Select all that apply) \boxtimes Success rates of assisted families Rent burdens of assisted families 6.3 Budgetary constraints (2) Minin num Rent () a.
+What a mount best reflects the PHA's minimum rent? (select one) \boxtimes \$50 b: The PH A has adopted discretionary minimum rent hardship exemption policies. ☐ Yes No:

-ARHA Agency Plan 2017 Page 13
+ARHA Agency Plan 2015 Page 12